lahmann/lagotto/docs/agents.md

 </tbody>
 </table>

-## Creating a new source
+## Creating a new agent
-Basically, each of the APIs that the ALM application is calling will be defined as a **source**.
-The ALM application provides a number of services to each source to help it get what it needs.
-Note the samples provided at [http://github.com/articlemetrics/alm/tree/master/app/models/sources](http://github.com/articlemetrics/alm/tree/master/app/models/sources).
+Lagotto provides a number of services to each agent to help it get what it needs.
+Note the samples provided at [http://github.com/articlemetrics/alm/tree/master/app/models/agents](http://github.com/articlemetrics/alm/tree/master/app/models/agents).